Hierarchy of Yandex.Cloud resources

 You can view the contents of the folder in the management console.
 To find out which folder hosts a given resource, use the API or CLI

 When a user (subject) performs an operation with a resource, Yandex Identity and Access Management (IAM) service checks whether the user has the applicable access rights for this resource.

 Rights to access resources inside the cloud are inherited based on the following hierarchy: Cloud → Folder → Resource.

 robotsfolder contains the

-viewer, this user can view the list of all folders in the cloud and their content.
+viewerroles, the user can list all the folders in the cloud and view their contents.

 Alice, but not

-robots folder, this user gets the administrator permissions to manage this folder and all its resources, including
+robotsfolder, this user gets administrator permission to manage this folder and all its resources, including

 You can't assign roles for some resources because all their permissions are inherited from the folder.
 For example, currently you can't assign a role for a virtual machine.
 When someone tries to obtain information about the virtual machine, IAM checks their access rights for the folder hosting this virtual machine.
 If access rights have not been set for the folder, IAM checks that the subject has the applicable access rights for this cloud.